 Yet even in the face of these statistics, there’s a gap between companies that understand training and development is a sound investment, and those that don’t.

 So, the question is: Why would you invest in your employees’ development?

 It Gives You A Competitive Edge

 No CEO wants to be faced with the consequences of their company losing the competitive edge.
 You may be a leader in your field, but if you’re not investing in training and development your company runs the risk of losing employees to your competition.
-But, by giving your employees the opportunity to build and develop new skills, you’re not only investing in them, but also your company’s operational efficiency.
+But, by giving your employees the opportunity to build and develop new skills, you’re not only investing in them but also your company’s operational efficiency.
 Company goals and objectives can be met that much sooner.

 It Helps You Save and Earn Money

-Believe it or not, training and development is less expensive than firing, hiring and retraining.
+Believe it or not, training and development are less expensive than firing, hiring, and retraining.
 The Association for Talent and Development 2014 State of Industry Report determined that the cost of replacing a human resources manager is about $133,000, whereas the cost of training an employee is on average, $1,208.
 While training current employees can be cheaper than hiring new employees, there’s another important type of saving: time.